Examining ISO 14001 & ISO 45001

 By overlaying Standard, Geography, and Sector, it’s simple to identify what’s important where — and then to extrapolate the various drivers.
 One of those key catalysts is stakeholder assurance.
 What started out as a differentiator is now seen as a must have.

 Supply or value chain drivers within particular sectors and geographical locations are largely responsible for growing the number of certifications.
 Not having an ISO-Certified Management System could prove to be a major barrier to doing business in some sectors.
-For example, within Asian manufacturing sectors, ISO certification is close to being a “ticket to trade.”
-(Hence the much larger number of certifications recorded in this region compared to Europe or the US.)
+For example, within Asian manufacturing sectors, ISO certification is close to being a “ticket to trade” (hence the much larger number of certifications recorded in this region compared to Europe or the US).

 Evidence and ESG in ISO certification

-In “ISO 14001 & ISO 45001: Why voluntary standards are vital to your business,” John Bez explains how ISO 14001 or ISO 45001 bring a lengthy list of benefits to a company.
-One of which being “Enhanced corporate image and credibility with enhanced protection against non-compliance and its resulting reputation damage”.
-What was true then is even more so now.
+John Bez explains how ISO 14001 or ISO 45001 bring a lengthy list of benefits to a company — one of which being “Enhanced corporate image and credibility with enhanced protection against non-compliance and its resulting reputation damage”.
 With a rapidly intensifying focus on ESG and Sustainability metrics, ISO Certification’s importance is skyrocketing.

 While still mostly voluntary for the moment, Corporate Reporting is becoming more and more a must do for companies.
 In fact, it’s on the fast track to becoming mandatory.
-ISO 14001 & ISO 45001 certifications can play a major role in providing a bedrock for ESG and Sustainability metrics.
+ISO 14001 and ISO 45001 certifications can play a major role in providing a bedrock for ESG and Sustainability metrics.

 At the moment, stakeholders, suppliers, consumers, and investors expect companies to prove their corporate responsibility credentials by all means possible.
-These certifications show that you have been independently verified and certified for the requirements laid down by the ISO Standard.
+These certifications show that you’ve been independently verified and certified for the requirements laid down by the ISO Standard.
 This involves providing direct evidence of how you manage your EHS obligations and how you embed that program within your business.

 The absence of mandated requirements to show ESG credentials leaves companies to piece together the right proof on their own.
-However, ISO certification serves as a way to fill that gap in guidance – or at least a portion of it.
+However, ISO certification serves to fill that gap in guidance — or at least a portion of it.
 As such, ISO 14001 and ISO 45001 have both become a solid bedrock to build your Corporate Reporting, be it voluntary or mandatory.

 Is now the time for your ISO 14001 & 45001?

-ISO 14001 and ISO 45001 standards were once seen as shy, unexciting wallflowers of credentials.
-But now they’re taking their place in the sun.
-What’s more is that they’re bringing businesses into the spotlight with them, playing a big part in making companies shine to stakeholders.
 If your company wants to take advantage of this forward movement, make the most of your ISO investment by enhancing how you manage EHS compliance information in the first place.
 Take the necessary steps to standardize your EHS compliance management to more effectively leverage them in the certification process.